8Observer8/buttons-in-phaser3-typescript/README.md

-### This is a port to TypeScript from the example: https://github.com/8Observer8/buttons-in-phaser3
+### This is a port to TypeScript from the tutorial: https://snowbillr.github.io/blog/2018-07-03-buttons-in-phaser-3/

 Run on Playground: https://plnkr.co/edit/ocAaKLY3EazO5XhG?preview